not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: vs Information Content

 \section{\wt vs \wtp Information Content}

 As we show in Figure \ref{fig:interpol_comp}, the information content in the latent embedding of \wt and \wtp are drastically different.
-The TL patches from \wt preserve more information about the encoded image than the downsampled image from \wtp, therefore leading to better deterministic reconstructions.
-Also, unlike \wt decoder that circumvents the CoD by avoiding any reconstructions in the original dimensionality, the \wtp decoder still has to operate on the full image size, resulting in a larger model.
+The TL patches from \wt preserve more structural information in the image than the down-sampled image from \wtp.
+It is evident in the figure that pixel-based down-sampling method misses key structures and features, such as the face of the person, structure of the boat, and structure of the accordion keyboard, whereas wavelet encoding does not.